gecio/gecio.github.io/docs/_imke/clusterlifecycle/openstackcredentials/index.en.md

 parent: Cluster Lifecycle
 ---

-It is possible to change the Credential, that iMKE is using to create Openstack Resources.
+It is possible to change the Credentials that iMKE is using to create Openstack Resources.
 This could be needed after changing the Password, or we need to use a different account.

 ## Change the Credentials